Drum notation symbols

 Cross note

 Hi-hat, ride cymbal, or other metallic sounds.
-Placed on specific staff lines.
+Placed on specific staff positions.

 Staff Positions